Chicco TRE Review

 Quality

-The quality on the Chicco looks nice and is similar to other strollers they offer.
-The fabric is a coarser weave and it looks like it will collect more crud due to the way the fabric is folded and stitched, but it didn't snag in our tests, so we think it will at least stay in one piece.
+The quality of the Chicco looks nice and is similar to other strollers they offer.
+The fabric is a coarser weave, and it looks like it will collect more crud due to the way the fabric is folded and stitched, but it didn't snag in our tests, so we think it will at least stay in one piece.

 The wheels look aluminum with pneumatic tires that have a smooth tread.
-It has the tightest set of spokes of any products with spokes and the frame is sturdy aluminum with clean lines and a little flex.
-The adjustable handlebar isn't as tight as the competition, but it has a foam covered handle with a slight arch that is softer to the touch than competing foam.
+It has the tightest set of spokes of any product with spokes, and the frame is sturdy aluminum with clean lines and a little flex.
+The adjustable handlebar isn't as tight as the competition, but it has a foam-covered handle with a slight arch that is softer to the touch than competing foam.

 We don't like the placement of the handbrake because we kept inadvertently grabbing the cable when reaching for the bar, and the brake is not close enough to grip while holding the handle.
 We regularly rubbed the back of our hand on the brake while holding the bar.
 While it sounds like the brake is too far away and not far enough at the same time, we had none of these issues with other handbrakes, so we conclude that Chicco needs to change the design in some way.